 Suppose that the sequence G3 F3 D3 was played on top of E4 F4 G4.
 The capture file might look like this:

-Note that all dates are approximated to multiples of 100 milliseconds.
+It should be noted that all the dates are approximated to multiples of 100 milliseconds, i.e. the quantization.
 For example, the NoteOff of input note G3 falls exactly on the date 3000 ms, which is the NoteOff of the played note E4.

 The recording of input and played notes starts at note E4 and ends at note G4, as specified by _capture(104) and _capture(0).